threefoldtecharchive/tfgridclient_proxy/README.md

 ### `/farms`

-- Bring all nodes information and public ips
+- Bring all farms information and public ips

     Example